Sequencing Events — Answer Key

 2. She read the book.
 Next she drew a picture about it.

-Next is the signal word that points to the event that follows right after the one we just heard about.
+Drawing a picture comes right after reading the book, and Next is the word that points to the event right after the first one.

 3. We always eat lunch after we wash our hands.